 Henning was a member of the United States National and Development teams from 1995 to 1998.

 Henning was a student assistant coach for Maryland in 1997 and helped the coaching staff lead the Terrapins to another national title.
 Henning moved on to Dartmouth College for two years as an assistant coach in 1998 and 1999.
 She helped the Big Green to two Ivy League titles, two NCAA appearances, and a record of 24-8.

 Henning was hired as C.W.
 Post’s first women’s lacrosse coach in June 1999.
 She was named the Intercollegiate Women’s Lacrosse Coaches Association (IWLCA) Division II National Coach of the Year after the championship seasons in 2001 and 2007.
 Henning’s teams made seven NCAA tourney appearances and won an ECAC title in 2005.
 Henning had four Division II Players of the Year and 10 IWLCA All-Americans at C.W.
 Post.

-Paula Habel, who has head and assistant coaching experience, was named as the new assistant women's lacrosse coach for the 2013-14 academic year.
+Paula Habel, who has head and assistant coaching experience, is in her first year as assistant women's lacrosse coach for the 2013-14 academic year.

 Habel takes over for Kim Williams, who left after three years to become the new head coach at Richard Stockton College.
 Habel was a volunteer assistant coach last year for Colby head coach Karen MacCrate Henning.

 "Paula has a wealth of experience coaching women's lacrosse and with leadership building,"MacCrate Henning said.
 "She already has a connection with the team after volunteering last year and we are really lucky to find someone like her to help propel this team forward."